 Which platform architectures and operating systems are supported?

-IBM support is provided for OpenJDK 8 with either the Eclipse OpenJ9 VM or the HotSpot VM, as made available by the AdoptOpenJDK project.
+IBM support is provided for OpenJDK 8 and 11 with either the Eclipse OpenJ9 VM or the HotSpot VM, as made available by the AdoptOpenJDK project.
 Binaries are available for a broad range of platforms and are expected to function on the minimum operating system levels described in the AdoptOpenJDK Platform Support Matrix.

 When public support for an operating system version ends, OpenJDK builds can no longer be supported on that level.